Hosterra/whmcs-gandi/README.md

 1. In your WHCMS installation, in the `modules/registrars/`, create a `gandi` directory.
 2. Download the last [release](https://github.com/Hosterra/whmcs-gandi/releases).
 3. Unzip & copy all files in the `gandi` directory.
-4. Make a symbolic link named `resources/domains/additionalfields.php` to `modules/registrars/gandi/resources/domains/additionalfields.php`.
+4. Make a symbolic link named `resources/domains/additionalfields.php` pointing to `modules/registrars/gandi/resources/domains/additionalfields.php`.
 5. Activate the addon in the **_Setup->Domain Registrars_** section of WHMCS admin.

 ## How to configure